 "For the first time, they'll be able to see themselves in every one of our performers," he said.
 "That's never been done before at any air show.
 I think it will be equally important for young boys to be standing in line and getting an autograph from our female performers."

 Braack said the air show historically has had only a couple of female performers.
 The percentage of female pilots in the commercial aviation industry is in the low single digits, he said.

 Braack said the decision to host an all-female air show also coincides with the 100th anniversary of the Oregon Department of Aviation.

-He said the air show also wants to highlight the state motto, "She Flies With Her Own Wings."
-Although the motto had nothing to do with aviation when it was written, Braack said, it presented an opportunity to be a part of the event.
+He said the event also will highlight the state motto, "She Flies With Her Own Wings."
+Although the motto had nothing to do with aviation when it was written, Braack said, it presented an opportunity to be included in the event.

 "It had everything to do with the attitude of Oregonians," he said.

 Braack acknowledged that many people are disappointed with the decision to cancel the 2020 air show, adding that it was made out of concern for public health.

 He said the 2021 shows will be some of the most exciting in the history of the event, which dates back more than 70 years.